Why Being Careless It’s a Good Thing – How To Let Go Like a Pro

 How to do it

 You can’t simply say “Fuck it” and stop thinking about the things that were troubling your mind yesterday.
-In order to become careless, let your frustrations, anger, envy, ego, suicidal thoughts go and not let it stress you out like it
+In order to become careless, let your frustrations, anger, envy, ego, suicidal thoughts go and not let it stress you out like it has been doing, even become more open-minded, you first need to train your brain.

 It’s not easy, but it’s worth it.